New York City Car Insurance

 Perhaps the easiest and most efficient way to get around NYC is in one of the city's thousands of taxis.
 Fares start at just $2.50, and an available cab is always nearby.
 Be sure to ask the driver if you have questions about fares.
 If you're heading to another borough or over a bridge, some additional fees and tolls may apply.

 The Metropolitan Transportation Authority (MTA) operates both the subway train and bus networks throughout the NYC area.
 The subway is an easy, inexpensive way to get around if you don't mind walking to and from stations.
-All fares are just $2.50 per trip, whether you're travelling only one stop or many miles.
+All fares are just $2.50 per trip, whether you're traveling only one stop or many miles.

 Subway and bus routes can get confusing, so don't hesitate to ask an MTA employee for help.
 While the bus routes cover most of the city, travel times can vary greatly due to traffic and weather conditions.